History Channel: South Korea

 The South Korean version of History Channel was launched on September 22, 2017, replacing the Southeast version that was previously transmitted.
 After the launch, A+E networks Korea launched an original series program called History in the Bottle (말술클럽).

 Latin America

 The Latin American version was launched in 2001.
 It is owned by A&E and controlled in the region by Ole Distribution.
 It airs US programming, translated to Spanish or Portuguese or in English with Spanish or Portuguese subtitles.
 Also, it develops some Latin American programming in Spanish.

+Oceania

+Australia and New Zealand

+The channel is operated by Foxtel and the programming and name of the channel is licensed to them by A&E Networks.

 Africa

-History launched on Azam TV in 2018.

-History launched on Zuku TV in Channel 415 when replacing Discovery Science on 6 November 2021.

-South Africa

-The History Channel was launched on December 1, 2003, as part of the DStv satellite TV package provided by MultiChoice.
+The History Channel was launched on December 1, 2003, on the DStv satellite TV platform provided by MultiChoice in South Africa for Sub-Saharran Africa; it is currently on the DStv Compact Plus package.

-Programs

-This is a list of programs available from History Channel.
-These shows are owned by the channel.